mackonsti/iASL/README.md

 ## Direct Access to the Public ACPICA Git Repository

-According to Intel's own pages, the entire source code for the ACPICA project is maintained under the `git` version control system in a single repository.
+According to Intel, their entire source code for the ACPICA project is maintained under the `git` version control system in a single repository.

 This repository can be directly accessed via `git://github.com/acpica/acpica.git`

 ## Compiling iASL